i4o-oss/synthwave-stack/README.md

 ## Development

--   Initial setup: _If you just generated this project, this step has been done for you._
+-   Install dependencies:

     ```sh
-    npm run setup
+    pnpm i
     ```

 -   Start dev server:

     ```sh
-    npm run dev
+    pnpm dev
     ```

 This starts your app in development mode, rebuilding assets on file changes.

-### Relevant code:
+### Documentation:

-The main functionality is creating users, logging in and out.

--   creating users, and logging in and out [./app/models/user.server.ts](./app/models/user.server.ts)
--   user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)
+Coming Soon

 ## Deployment

-This Remix Stack handles automatically deploying your app to production and staging environments on Vercel.
+This Remix Stack handles automatically deploying your app to production and staging environments on Railway.

-All you have to do is to create a project on Vercel and choose your repo.
-Vercel handles setting up CI/CD.
+All you have to do is to create a project on Railway and choose your repo.
+Railway handles setting up CI/CD.

 ### Connecting to your database